 Sibiu has one of the best Christmas markets in Romania and this annual tradition is one of the main winter events of the city.
 If you happen to be in Sibiu from the end of November until the 26th of December, be prepared to be entertained.
 Besides the themed decorations and traditional Christmas objects for sale, this major event also means concerts and lots of family fun.

-We hope our first time visitor guide of the best things to do in Sibiu will help you plan your stay.
+We hope our visitor guide of the best things to do in Sibiu will help you plan your stay.
 We know you’ll enjoy it as much as we do as Sibiu is the ultimate urban destination in Transylvania, a magical place you’ll want to see every time you’re in Romania.